shreyasgite/Shreyas-Gite-Resume/README.md

 #### Founder Organiser, [Autonomous Mobility Meetup](https://www.meetup.com/autonomous-mobility-berlin/)
 ##### Dec 2016 - Present | Berlin Area, Germany

-Started a community around autonomous mobility to promote coordination and collaboration in Berlin.
-The community has now grown to more than 1000 people with regular monthly workshops and robocar races.
+Started a community around autonomous mobility to create talent and kickstart a community in Berlin around autonomous vehicles.
+The community has now grown to more than 1000 participants with regular workshops, [robocar races](http://deep-berlin.ai/robocars/), and lead to few new [startups](https://brighter.ai) in the domain.

 ---